aixplain/model-interfaces/docs/user/README.md

 ## Model development

-The aixplain-models package organizes your model's code in a standardized format in order to deploy these models on aixplain model hosting instances.
+The model-schemas package organizes your model's code in a standardized format in order to deploy these models on aixplain model hosting instances.
 The following description covers how to organize your aiXplain hosted model.

 ### Model directory structure